Cosplay from Huxxxley , amazing armor , nice work!

-2. How did you get started in with cosplay, what was your first cosplay?
+2. I noticed you’ve made many amazing cosplay and really hot in many cosplay social network, so how did you get started in with cosplay, what was your first cosplay?

 3. What has been your favourite cosplay?

 This question is always a tough one for me to answer.
 There have been several costumes that I would consider my favorites for one reason or another.
 My top 4 in no particular order are Eternal Sailor Moon from Sailor Moon, Lina Inverse from Slayers Next, Lilith from Borderlands, and Cassandra Alexandra (3p) from Soul Calibur II.

 4. Describe your creative process for starting a costume through completion.I see your shop in etsy.com, so I think you can promote it to our readers as well.